Aquaculture in China: Recent history

 The major carp species used traditionally in Chinese aquaculture are the black, grass, silver and bighead carp.
 In the 1950s, the Pearl River Fishery Research Institute of the Chinese Academy of Fishery Sciences (CAFS) made a technological breakthrough in the induced breeding of these carp, induced by injecting fish pituitary hormones.

 In the past, fish culture in China has been a family business, with traditional techniques passed from generation to generation.
 However, in the late 1960s the Chinese government began a move to the modern induced breeding technologies, which has resulted in a rapid expansion of freshwater aquaculture in China.

 From 1978, China's economic policies moved from central planning towards a market economy, opening new markets for aquaculture products.
 The effect of this, together with further technological advances, has been to move Chinese aquaculture towards industrial scale levels of production.
-In the 1980s, many species other than carp, such as other species of fish, crustaceans, molluscs and seaweeds, have been brought into production.
-However, in the late 1990s, CAFS scientists developed a new variant of the common carp called the Jian carp.
+In the 1980s, many species other than carp, such as other species of fish, crustaceans, molluscs and seaweeds, were brought into production.
+Shrimp aquaculture significantly increased as a result of both state economic incentivizes (including tax breaks on imported fertilizer and equipment) as well as a global shrimp shortage following a 1987 virus that devastated shrimp farms in Taiwan.

+Overproduction of shrimp increased vulnerability of the shrimp aquaculture population to viruses, and in the Great Shrimp Disaster of 1993, the white spot virus wiped out almost all of China's black tiger shrimp aquaculture industry.
+By the early 2000s, shrimp aquaculture recovered thanks to a species switch to Pacific white shrimp.

+In the late 1990s, CAFS scientists developed a new variant of the common carp called the Jian carp.
 This succulent fish grows rapidly and has a high feed conversion rate.
 Over 50% of the total aquaculture production of carp in China has now converted to Jian carp.
 By 2004, the induced breeding of carp had been so effective that the carp industry amounted to 46 percent of the total aquaculture output.